sanderslab/magellanmapper/docs/install.md

 pip install magellanmapper[most] --extra-index-url https://pypi.fury.io/dd8/
 ```

-The `most` group installs the GUI and file import tools.
+The `most` group installs the GUI and file import tools (see [optional dependencies below](#optional-installation-groups)).
 The extra index accesses a few [customized dependencies](#custom-packages) for MagellanMapper.

 Java will need to be installed to support more image formats (eg from [here](https://www.azul.com/downloads/?package=jdk)).

 ### Developer installs

-If you download the source code, you can install in developer mode for the latest updates and any changes you make.
+You can install directly from the source code for the latest updates.

-Download the repo:
+First, download the repo:

 ```shell
 git clone https://github.com/sanderslab/magellanmapper.git
 ```

+Next, install it:
-For Conda:
+- For Conda:

 ```shell
 conda env create -n mag -f environment.yml
 ```

-Or Pip:
+- Or Pip:

 ```shell
 pip install -e .[most] --extra-index-url https://pypi.fury.io/dd8/